rakibulhasanimran/Linux/Command/README.md

 The `mkdir` command in Linux has a few options to customize its behavior.
 Here are the common options:

 - `-m`, `--mode=MODE`: Set the file permission bits for the newly created directory.
-The mode is specified in octal representation. *For Example:*
+The mode is specified in octal representation. *For example:*
 ```bash
 mkdir -m 755 new_directory
 ```
 - `-p`, `--parents`: Create parent directories as needed.
-If a parent directory in the given path does not exist, it will be created. *For Example:*
+If a parent directory in the given path does not exist, it will be created. *For example:*
 ```bash
 mkdir -p parent_directory/new_directory
 ```